 • Bluetooth sensors – Provide anonymous travel time, speed, and origin-destination information for trips in and out of the corridor.

 • Tubes – Stretch across the street and measure vehicles and speeds.

 • Turning movement count cameras – Capture the number of vehicles, bicycles, and pedestrians that move through an intersection, turn left, or turn right.

 • Bicycle/Pedestrian counters – Count people on sidewalks using infrared sensors.

-We’ll be blanketing the area with equipment during the collection period, so you’re likely to notice some of the collectors, as you go around the neighborhood.
 Take a look at the factsheet below to see how the different collectors will be distributed.

 Phases of the study

 The study will break down into three phases, and each will have its own technical and public involvement focus.
 These are discussed in more depth in the Public Involvement Plan:

 We’ll be listening to the community’s desires and using this input to help shape the study’s approach.
 At the same time, we’ll be gathering technical data on how the street is used.
 Findings of our technical analysis and a summary of public comments will be presented at a workshop at the end of this phase.